w796933/firewall-api/ipset/README.md

 this shouldn't be an issue.
 I hope.

-**Startup process**
+**Init**

-The blacklist startup process
+Blacklist init
-removes address and event records from the project databse based on record timeout but doesn't remove addresses from blacklist ipsets.
+removes address and event records from the project database based on record timeout but doesn't remove addresses from blacklist ipsets.

-For remaining address records, the process tests the underlying ipset and removes address and event records if it exists.
+For remaining address records, init tests the underlying ipset and removes address and event records if it exists.
 This avoids later removal
-of the statically configured address from the ipset by the blacklist cleanup process.
+of the statically configured address from the ipset by blacklist cleanup.

-For all remaining address records, the process checks the accumulated severity of events in blacklisted address' remaining records, and if the total severity is higher than the ban threshold, add the address to the blacklist ipset.
+For all remaining address records, init checks the accumulated severity of events in blacklisted address' remaining records, and if the total severity is higher than the ban threshold, it adds the address to the blacklist ipset.

-The firewall API should not service requests until the startup process is complete.
+The firewall API should not service requests until init is complete.

-**Cleanup process**
+**Cleanup**

-The blacklist cleanup process runs periodically after project start to remove records from the project database and addresses from the blacklist ipsets based on record age and timeout.
+Run blacklist cleanup periodically after project start to remove records and addresses from blacklist ipsets based on record age and timeout.

-After removing expired records, the process checks the accumulated severity of events in blacklisted address' remaining records, and if the total severity is lower than the ban threshold, removes the address from the blacklist ipset.
+After removing expired records, cleanup checks the accumulated severity of events in blacklisted address' remaining records, and if the total severity is lower than the ban threshold, removes the address from the blacklist ipset.

-The cleanup process doesn't remove either address or event records for permanently banned addresses.
+Cleanup doesn't remove records or addresses for permanently banned addresses.

 **Permanent bans**